-42. Identification of the external auditor appointed in accordance with article no. 8 and of the partner that represents the external auditor in carrying out these duties, and the respective registration number at CMVM
+42. Identification of the external auditor appointed following Article no. 8 and of the partner that represents the external auditor in carrying out these duties, and the respective registration number at CMVM

-The External Statutory Auditor is the company PricewaterhouseCoopers & Associados, SROC, SA (PwC) currently registered under no. 20161485 in CMVM (the Portuguese Securities Market Commission).
-PwC has, since 2017, been represented by António Joaquim Brochado Correia.
+The External Auditor is the company PricewaterhouseCoopers & Associados, SROC, SA (PwC) currently registered as no. 20161485 in CMVM (the Portuguese Securities Market Commission).
+PwC has been represented since 2019 by Joaquim Miguel de Azevedo Barroso.